Canoe Skills and Qualifications

 Personal development awards

-For a beginner, British Canoeing offers 3 awards that are meant to introduce a paddler to the sport, develop their ability to control their craft and use it safely
+For a beginner, Paddle UK offers 3 awards that are meant to introduce a paddler to the sport, develop their ability to control their craft and use it safely

 The Start award is a flat water award that demonstrates an individual has basic boat control and transferable foundation skills in any one kind of paddlesport craft